 “Lizzie, where do you buy your gyaru brand clothes from?”
 “What shops do you buy from?”
 “Where did you get your MA*RS dress from?”
-Are the most frequently asked questions popping up on my instagram as well as my facebook page, so today I’ve put all of my favourite shops all in one place with the help of my QueenE gals & bestie Chewiee!
+Are the most frequently asked questions I receive on my socials, so today I’ve put all of my favourite shops all in one place.
 So read on for more info on where, and how, to buy gyaru brand…

 Before we begin however, I feel like I need to give you a lil’ bit of a warning especially if you are new to gyaru: gyaru is a (pretty much) dead fashion.
 Most of the brands we know and love don’t exist anymore, so it might be hard to find brand items.
 This is why I always recommend going for a certain aesthetic, e.g. “hibiscus skirt” to find things that could work with gyaru.
 I’d also recommend to do your research first and be specific about the brands and items you wanna invest in.
 Oh, and don’t ever scalp!!!!

 Also, I didn’t buy directly from Japan until 2020.
 Yep – I spent the rest of my gal life just buying from my friends and through Facebook/Instagram.
 Shocking, right?

 eBay + secondhand sites (depop, vinted etc)